Chenée Today

 • light brown sugar - to sweeten our filling perfectly.

-• vanilla - again, I always use my homemade vanilla, but if you use storebought just make sure it’s good quality.
+• vanilla - again, I always use my homemade vanilla, but if you use store-bought just make sure it’s good quality.

 • apple pie spice - you can also use pumpkin pie spice as well.
+And if you love these warm spices, check out the flavors in my Cinnamon Rolls Peach Cobbler!

 • cream cheese - soften your cream cheese to room temperature.
 See below for a time-saving tip for this step!